MicrosoftDocs/cpp-docs/docs/atl/reference/ccomdynamicunkarray-class.md

 ### Return Value

-A pointer to an [IUnknown](/windows/win32/api/unknwn/nn-unknwn-iunknown) interface.
+A pointer to an [IUnknown](/windows/win32/api/unknwn/nn-unknwn-iunknown) interface, if an element was previously added and exists at this index; NULL otherwise.

 ## <a name="getcookie"></a> CComDynamicUnkArray::GetCookie